Characterizing QUBO Reformulations of the Max-k-Cut Problem for Quantum Computing: QUBO reformulations

-Note that unlike the penalty coefficients in~\eqref{eq:cnaive}, in the case of unweighted graphs, the penalty coefficients in Theorem~\ref{theorem: optimal maxKcut qubo formulation} can be bounded by $c_v \le \frac{\Delta(G)}{k}$ for all $v \in V$, where $\Delta (G)$ is the maximum degree of the input graph $G$.
+Consider the case of the unweighted max $k$-cut problem.
+In this case, note that the penalty coefficients in~\eqref{eq:cnaive} are proportional to the size of the graph.
+In contrast, the penalty coefficients in Theorem~\ref{theorem: optimal maxKcut qubo formulation} can be bounded by $c_v \le \frac{\Delta(G)}{k}$ for all $v \in V$, where $\Delta (G)$ is the maximum degree of the input graph $G$.
+This is relevant, because most graphs encountered in practical applications --- from social and biological networks to communication graphs --- are sparse~\citep[see, e.g.,][]{casiraghi2025empirical}.
+For example, when a (possibly approximate) scale-free assumption applies~\citep[see, e.g.,][for a nuanced discussion of scale-free structure in real-world data]{broido2019scale}, the maximum degree $\Delta(G)$ grows more slowly than the size of the graph; that is, $\Delta(G) \sim n^{1/(\gamma-1)}$, for $\gamma > 2$, where $\gamma$ is the parameter defining the power-law distribution of the vertex degrees.